-It lives in lowland and montane forest, and is found low in the vegetation and on the ground.
-It can tolerate some disturbance to its habitat, and can survive in banana plantations, but probably not in very open areas.
+It lives in lowland and montane forest where it is found low in the vegetation and on the ground.
+It can tolerate some disturbance to its habitat and can survive in banana plantations, but probably not in very open areas.
 It breeds by internal fertilization, the females retaining the larvae internally in the oviduct until little toadlets are born.

-Its habitat is probably being lost, especially at lower altitudes, due to agricultural encroachment, wood extraction and expanding human settlements.
-Its habitat in the East Usambaras has recently come under serious threat as a result of the activities of illegal gold miners.
+Its habitat is being disturbed, and to a lesser extent lost, especially at lower altitudes, due to agricultural encroachment, wood extraction and expanding human settlements.

-It occurs in the Udzungwa National Park and the Amani Nature Reserve.
+It occurs in the Udzungwa National Park, Uluguru Nature Reserve, Nilo Nature Reserve and Amani Nature Reserve.
 It is listed on CITES Appendix I.